jiho/atlasr/documentation/HOWTO create a BRT model.md

 Check the taxa you want to study.
 BRTs will be run independently and successively for all of them.
 Results will also be saved independently for each taxon.

 Select the environmental variables you want to include in the model.
 This list works as a file browser: press CTRL (COMMAND on Mac OS X) to select several variables, press SHIFT to select a range.
-Ticking the checkbox below the list does not visually change the selection (this is an unsolvable bug) but it actually does select all variables.
-This can be useful as a first step but beware that several variables are repeated (in raw and interpolated forms) in the default environmental list and using variables as correlated as those makes the interpretation of effects more difficult.
+For a first analysis, many variables can be selected, but beware that several variables are repeated (in raw and interpolated forms) in the default environmental list and using variables as correlated as those makes the interpretation of effects more difficult.

+Once variables are selected, the data they contain can be transformed through the "Transform variables" button.
+A new window allows you to specify transformations that will be applied to each variable.
+Transformation functions should be written as valid R expressions, using `x` as the variable name.
+For example:

+*     `log(x)` : will take a simple logarithm (base e)
+*     `log10(x)` : logarithm (base 10)
+*     `sqrt(x)` : square root
+*     `x^0.25`	: fourth-root (root-root) transform

+Compound expressions can also be used.
+For example, the bathymetry variable gives the elevation of each pixel, with negative values indicating lower than sea level.
+Land will have elevation values above zero.
+Thus, we probably want to discard positive values.
+This would be done by using `x[x>=0]=NA; x` : first set non-negative values to NA, then return the full vector (NB: actually, all data on land is automatically masked already).

+Some example transformations are included in the bottom list.
+You can copy and paste these into the "Transformations" list.

+**WARNING** Make sure to press `Return` after typing anything in a field, otherwise the input is not recorded.

 The options (lists and checkboxes) map to the following arguments of the command line functions, which are explained in the next paragraph :